 Calcium Chloride Test

 The calcium chloride test, which uses anhydrous calcium chloride, is a widely recognized method for assessing concrete slab moisture levels.
-This test measures the moisture vapor emission rate (MVER) from a concrete slab by sealing a dish of calcium chloride on the surface under a plastic dome and observing the moisture absorbed after a set period.
-If the weight of the absorbed moisture exceeds 3 pounds per 1,000 square feet of concrete, the test is considered a failure, indicating high moisture levels according to the ASTM F1869 standard.
+This test measures the moisture vapor emission rate (MVER) from a concrete slab.
+Seal a dish of calcium chloride on the surface under a plastic dome and observe the moisture absorbed after a set period.
+If the absorbed moisture exceeds 3 pounds per 1,000 square feet of concrete, the test fails.
+This indicates high moisture levels according to the ASTM F1869 standard.
+The calcium chloride test is one of the recognized concrete moisture testing methods.

 Nonetheless, before deploying the plastic sheet for the test, it’s important to make sure the test concrete itself is dry.
 Damp concrete may distort the moisture readings.
 While the plastic sheet method is commonly used, its primary focus on surface conditions is a limitation in comprehensively assessing the moisture state of the concrete.